George Cornell: Death

 On 9 March 1966, Cornell and his friend Albie Woods entered The Blind Beggar pub, ordered some light ales and then sat upon stools next to the bar.
-At around 8:30pm, both men were approached by Ronnie Kray and a Kray associate, Ian Barrie; upon seeing him, Cornell smiled and said sardonically, "Well, just look who's here".
+At around 8:30 pm, both men were approached by Ronnie Kray and a Kray associate, Ian Barrie; upon seeing him, Cornell smiled and said sardonically, "Well, just look who's here".
 As a warning to the barmaid and the few others in the pub, Barrie fired two shots into the ceiling, while Kray walked towards Cornell, took out a 9mm Luger, and calmly shot him once in the top of the forehead, above his right eye.
 The men turned and departed to a waiting car on the street.

 Cornell slumped against a nearby pillar, the bullet, apparently, passing straight through him.
-He was taken to a nearby hospital, where he died at around 3:30am.
+He was taken to a nearby hospital, where he died around 3:30 am the following day, aged 38.
+Cornell was buried in Camberwell New Cemetery, South London.

 The news spread rapidly.
 Although Ronnie Kray was identified by several eyewitnesses as he calmly left the public house, no one would agree to testify against him and the police were forced to release him from custody.

-Cornell was buried in Camberwell New Cemetery, South London.

-Cornell was most prominently known for being the first victim of Ronnie Kray.
+Cornell was most prominently known for reportedly being the first victim of Ronnie Kray.